-Priory has an active E-Safety Working Group including parental and student representatives who meet regularly.
+Priory has an active Online Safety Working Group including parental and student representatives who meet regularly.
 Suggestions for discussion or any other input from parents and carers is most welcome - please email the E-Safety Officer in the first instance.

-Feedback from our parents and carers about e-safety is very important to us and helps to shape the advice we give out.
-You can view the results of our most recent e-safety survey here.
+Feedback from our parents and carers about online safety is very important to us and helps to shape the advice we give out.
+You can view the results of our most recent survey here.

 Our Acceptable Use Policy (AUP) for students

 All our students sign an AUP when they start at Priory.
 It sets out our expectations for their behaviour when using computers at the school, of which staying safe online is a key component.
 You may like to discuss it with your child - please click here to download a copy.

 Advice from the school